Do You Know Who You Are?: Critical response and legacy

 Do You Know Who You Are? went on to become Revelation Records' best-selling release.
 The album is a classic staple of the emo and post-hardcore genres, and would go on to influence the likes of Pale, That Very Time I Saw, Dashboard Confessional, Basement and Citizen.
+Kyle Ryan of The A.V.
+Club considered it, alongside Frame & Canvas (1998) by Braid and Nothing Feels Good (1997) by the Promise Ring, to be one of the defining releases of emo's second wave.
 Do You Know Who You Are? has appeared on various best-of emo album lists by The Daily Dot, Kerrang!, LA Weekly, NME, Rolling Stone, and Spin, as well as by journalists Leslie Simon and Trevor Kelley in their book Everybody Hurts: An Essential Guide to Emo Culture (2007).
 Similarly, "Back and to the Left" appeared on a best-of emo songs list by NME and Vulture.

 Do You Know Who You Are? received generally positive reviews from music critics.
 AllMusic reviewer Kurt Morris said the "unique angle" of Klahn's voice was "warm enough to draw one in, while not being overbearing to the point of annoyance."
 The lyrics created an "atmosphere that invites tremendous one-liners and memorable songs."
 Though they lacked the technicality of DC hardcore and the poppy nature of acts that would follow them, the group "provided the indie rock scene with a combination of all the elements that it took to produce a quality indie rock record."
 PopMatters writer Douglas Shoback said that while they came across as a standard emo act, they managed to avoid "the common pitfalls surrounding emo", namely the "macho hardcore sound[, ...] aesthetic ... [and] overly melodic preaching".
 Shoback complimented Klahn's vocals as being "the best instrument" in the group, being able to "hold a note and make it sound unique."
 Will Dandy of Punk Planet called it "good, it's calming but really powerful and melodic".
 Punknews.org staff member Joe Pelone said it was "filler free", though criticized Klahn's voice for "a little nasal in spots, but this is still a phenomenal record".
 Ox-Fanzine's Joachim Hiller said he was "not disappointed", and referred to it as music for "lazy HC veterans who dream of buying a house in the country and have also become quite reasonable otherwise".